01 of 16

 Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate your overhead structure.
 In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat, or some other configuration.
 Living, growing greenery can also soften a structure.

-Consider these vines that are easy to grow, like full sun, and are drought tolerant once they are established.
+Know that these vines that are easy to grow, like full sun, and are drought tolerant once they are established.
 An added bonus: some produce pretty, colorful flowers and a nice fragrance.
 Vines are presented in alphabetical order.Continue to 2 of 16 below.

 02 of 16